Close

 When Should You Consider a Titer Test?

-• Your dog completed their core puppy vaccinations
+• your dog has completed core puppy vaccinations

-• Your dog has had a previous vaccine reaction
+• your dog has had a previous reaction

-Always work with your veterinarian to choose the best approach for your dog.
+👉 Always work with your veterinarian to determine the best plan.

 A Balanced Approach to Your Dog’s Health

-Vaccines protect dogs and save lives—no question about it.
+Vaccines protect dogs and save lives—there’s no question about that.

 Final Thoughts

-Your dog depends on you to make smart, informed choices.
+Your dog depends on you to make informed choices.

-Titer testing gives you a clearer picture of their immune system and helps you protect them with intention—not guesswork.
+Because of that, titer testing provides a clearer picture of their immune system and helps guide your decisions.

-Because when you understand your dog’s health, you can care for them with confidence.
+👉 When you understand your dog’s protection, you can care for them with confidence.

 Frequently Asked Questions About Titer Testing